ScottLogic/practitioners-guides/_pages/guide-reference.md

 Copy this (including the dashed lines) as the very first thing in your new post file, and fill it in.

-See the authoring instructions on our internal wiki for further guidance.
+See the authoring guide on our internal wiki for further guidance.

 ```
 ---